-With the emergence of a global economy, companies of all sizes can expand their teams oversees with full legal compliance, with or without a legal entity in those countries.
+With the emergence of a global economy, companies of all sizes can expand their teams overseas with full legal compliance, with or without a legal entity in those countries.
 Companies that have the resources, both in terms of time and money, can opt to open an entity in every country where they want to be based.
 The move is risky because of the investment involved and because closing an entity can often be as hard as opening one.
-But it provides the company with most stable base for long term engagement in those country.
+But it provides the company with most stable base for long term engagement in those countries.

 Companies that want to mitigate some of risk by testing out a foreign market before diving all the way in can choose to work with a global EoR (Employer of Record).
 Through a global EoR, companies can build a fully compliant global workforce at low cost and in the shortest possible time.
 They can take advantage of a snap opportunity or a short-term engagement.
 They can also scale quickly if the situation calls for it, maintaining maximum agility.

 The employees are formally hired by the global PEO, which maintains legal liability for them, but the end-company directs them in their day-to-day activities.
 The arrangement is usually temporary, but it allows the company to fully assess its prospects in the foreign market and decide if the expense of opening an entity is worthwhile.
 If the company decides to commit itself fully, its easy to transfer the workforce to the entity.

 Under the right circumstances, working with a global EoR could be the best option for any company, even if it has the resources to open an entity.
 The question, however, is what to look for in a global EoR.
 The following are some of the important questions to ask before signing on.